meo-marketplace/WhatTheHack/xxx-MarketplaceSaaSOffers/Coach/Solution-10.md

 ![Emulator Configuration](Images/emulator_config.png)

-If the REST Calls are not working makre sure the **REST Client** is installed in VS Code, it should be listed in Extensions.
+If the REST Calls are not working make sure the **REST Client** is installed in VS Code, it should be listed in Extensions.

 ![Emulator Configuration](Images/vscode_extension.png)